-In his childhood Putin was fond of Soviet films about spies and dreamed of working in state security.
-In 1975 his dream came true – after graduating from law faculty at Leningrad State University the future president was assigned to the KGB (Committee for State Security).
+In his childhood Putin was fond of Soviet films about spies and dreamed of working in state security service.
+In 1975 his dream came true – after graduating from the Leningrad State University (law faculty) the future president was assigned to the KGB (Committee for State Security).

 From 1985 to 1990 he worked undercover as director of the Dresden Friendship House in the GDR.

 Vladimir Vladimirovich is Master of Sports in Judo and Sambo.
-He is a Leningrad champion in judo, winner of the USSR Cup, became a multiple winner of the University Championships.
-Anatoly Rachlin (1938-2013) was Putin’s judo coach for 11 years, later he became a coach of the Women’s Russian judo team.
+He is a Leningrad champion in judo, winner of the USSR Cup.
+By the way, he became a multiple winner of the University Championships.
+Anatoly Rachlin (1938-2013) was Putin’s judo coach for 11 years, later he became a coach of the Russian Women’s Judo Team.

 Putin co-authored (with Vasily Shestakov and Alexei Levitsky) a book on his favorite sport, published in Russian as Judo with Vladimir Putin and in English under the title Judo: History, Theory, Practice (2004).